MEC-EAGLE/AIMA/README.md

 Copy `myapp/.env.example` to `myapp/.env` and add your Gmail address and app password.
 Start the local database API:
 npm run server
+To wipe all demo data, run:
+npm run reset-db
 In a separate terminal, start the dev server: npm run dev
 Open http://localhost:5173 in your browser.
 The app stores all data in db.json under myapp/.
 The server runs on port 3001 by default.
+If email delivery fails during registration you can use the **Quick Verify** button on the verification page.

 Testing
 The project currently includes a placeholder test script: